SoftwareUnderstanding/inspect4py/README.md

 Run inspect4py (you will have to copy the target data inside the image for analysis):

 ```
-docker run -it --rm --entrypoint "/bin/bash" inspect4py:1.0
+docker run -it --rm inspect4py:1.0 /bin/bash
 ```

-And then run `inspect4py` following the commands outlined in the sections below
+And then run `inspect4py` following the commands outlined in the section below.

 Other useful commands when using Docker: